Long-term jobless caught in a squeeze that imperils recovery

 Ashley Broshious took years to develop skills that now seem much less in demand.
 A manager and sommelier at a Charleston restaurant, Broshious is one of just six certified advanced sommeliers in South Carolina.
 Still, she was laid off in March.
 And when the restaurant owner reopened one of his two establishments, she wasn't rehired.

 Now, Broshious receives about $326 a week in unemployment benefits.
-That's hardly enough to pay the $2,400 monthly rent on her home, as well as student loans, car insurance and credit card debt from a trip to Hawaii she took while still working.
+That's not nearly enough to pay the $2,400 monthly rent on her home, as well as student loans, car insurance and credit card debt from a trip to Hawaii she took while still working.

 “When you spend your entire life building this career," Broshious said, “it's hard to start over.”